-The maximum dollar limits for a summary dissolution proceeding are adjusted biannually.
-Most recently, effective September 1, 2021, the Judicial Council revised forms FL-800 and FL-810 to reflect an increase solely in the maximum limits for community and separate property assets under Family Code section 2400(a)(7), from \$45,000 to \$47,000.
-No adjustment was required for community debts, which remained at \$6,000.
+Commencing January 1, 1985, the Judicial Council has adjusted the maximum dollar limits of community and separate property obligations to reflect any change in the value of the dollar.
+Then, commencing January 1, 1993, the Judicial Council has adjusted the fair market value of community and separate property assets for the same purpose.
+The maximum dollar limits for a summary dissolution proceeding are adjusted biannually (January 1 of each odd-numbered year).
+Most recently, effective September 1, 2023, the Judicial Council revised forms FL-800 and FL-810 to reflect an increase in the maximum limits for community and separate property obligations, from \$6,000 to \$7,000.
+In addition, the maximum limits for community and separate property assets were increased from \$47,000 to \$53,000 (Link A).